schorschii/OCO-Server/docs/Packages.md

 Several installer systems have become established under Windows.
 Please check which parameters are available by executing `installer.exe /?` or consult the software manufacturer for more information.
 Please also consider repacking EXE setups as MSI package, which can be uninstalled by the standardized command `msiexec /x` (see below).

 ##### Windows Installer
-- MSI installation: `msiexec /quiet /i package.msi`
+- silent MSI installation: `msiexec /quiet /i package.msi`
-- MSI uninstallation: `msiexec /quiet /x package.msi` or `{PRODUCT-GUID}`
+- silent MSI uninstallation: `msiexec /quiet /x package.msi` or `msiexec /quiet /x {PRODUCT-GUID}`
   - It is easier to uninstall `.msi` packages using the original installation file - but this means that the package must be downloaded again for uninstallation.
 That's why, for bigger packages, you should use the GUID in the uninstallation command.
 You can find it out by using a method described [here](https://stackoverflow.com/questions/29937568/how-can-i-find-the-product-guid-of-an-installed-msi-setup).

 ##### Inno Setup
-- EXE installation: `installer.exe /SILENT`
+- silent EXE installation: `installer.exe /SILENT`
-- EXE uninstallation: `C:\Program Files\MyProgram\unins000.exe /SILENT`
+- silent EXE uninstallation: `C:\Program Files\MyProgram\unins000.exe /SILENT`
+- additional parameters
+  - `/DIR="x:\dirname"`: install directory
+  - `/NORESTART`: prevent automatic restart
+  - `/SAVEINF="FILENAME"`: save installation settings to the specified file
+  - `/LOADINF="FILENAME"`: use settings from the specified file

 ##### National Installer
-- EXE installation: `installer.exe /q /AcceptLicenses yes`
+- silent EXE installation: `installer.exe /q /AcceptLicenses yes`
+- additional parameters
+  - `/r:n` to prevent automatic restart or `/r:f` to force automatic restart

 ##### Nullsoft Install System
-- EXE installation: `installer.exe /S`
+- silent EXE installation: `installer.exe /S`
-- EXE uninstallation: `C:\Program Files\MyProgram\uninstall.exe /S`
+- silent EXE uninstallation: `C:\Program Files\MyProgram\uninstall.exe /S`
+- additional parameters
+  - `/D=PATH`: install directory
+  - `/DS=0`: exclude the desktop shortcut
+  - `/SMS=0`: exclude start menu shortcut

 ##### Windows Driver Installation
 You may want to deploy drivers for printers, scanners etc. They can be installed with the `pnputil` command line utility from windows.
 Example: